 I received my PhD in 2016 from the University of Amsterdam for the research conducted at the Leibniz Center for Law, the Artificial Intelligence & Law department.
 My research project aimed to support a partial realignment of representations of law (norms) with representations of action (business processes or case stories).
 I have explored agent-based modelling to support the conception of operational tools for administrative organizations, and design tools for policy-makers.
 The resulting thesis is Aligning Law and Action: a conceptual and computational inquiry.

 Before these experiences, I took a M.Sc. in Electronic Engineering at the Politecnico di Torino (Italy) and at the ENSIMAG - INPG (France), following a double degree program.
-Before joining again the academic world, I worked as business analyst for McKinsey & Co., as freelance developer for prototype, innovative applications and as professional musician.
+Before joining again the academic world, I worked as business analyst for McKinsey & Co., and then as freelance developer for prototype, innovative applications and as professional musician.

-I serve as PC member for AAAI, AAMAS (since 2018), ICAIL (since 2017) and ICAART (since 2014).
+I serve as PC member for AAAI (AAAI-19 Outstanding PC Award), AAMAS (since 2019), ICAIL (since 2017) and ICAART (since 2014).